Star gymnasts testify at Congress about sex-abuse scandal - News 12 Now

 Howard said, “It has become glaringly obvious that USA Gymnastics has not done nearly enough to protect athletes from any form of abuse.”

-Moceanu, now an advocate, spoke about her emotional and verbal abuse during her time with USA Gymnastics.
-She said there is an “urgent need” to change the culture of the organization.

 Feinstein, who has been critical of USA Gymnastics’ handling of the sex-abuse scandal, said she met two months ago with former gymnasts who were abused as teenagers and carried the trauma with them as adults.
-Dantzscher and Howard said they didn’t realize until last year that Nassar had abused them.
+Dantzscher and Howard said they didn’t realize as teenagers that Nassar had abused them.

+“Dr. Nassar acted as the good guy, supporting me emotionally and promising me relief from the pain,” Howard said.
+“Now I know that in actuality he expertly abused me under the guise of ‘treatment.'”

+Nassar also was the doctor for Michigan State’s gymnastics team.
+He’s been charged with sexually assaulting young gymnasts in the Lansing area and faces lawsuits from dozens of former athletes.
+He has denied wrongdoing.

-Retired gymnast Jeanette Antolin also said at the news conference she was sexually abused by her first coach and praised the proposed legislation, saying “for so long we felt like we had no voice.”
-Mattie Larson also attended the news conference but did not speak.
+Retired gymnast Jeanette Antolin said at the news conference she was sexually abused by her first coach.
+She praised the proposed legislation, saying “for so long we felt like we had no voice.”